 1. Disability pension

-The insured having been a member of Amexa (health insurance for agricultural operators) for at least 1 year and recognised disabled before retirement age is entitled to the disability pension for partial or total unfitness for work.
-Its amount corresponds respectively to 30% or 50% of the annual average professional earnings received during the 3 best years out of the 7 preceding the medically prescribed leave of absence followed by disability.
+The insured having been a member of Amexa (health insurance for agricultural operators) for at least 1 year and recognised disabled before statutory retirement age is entitled to the partial disability pension (reduction of at least 2/3 of the fitness for work) for partial or total unfitness for work.
+Its amount corresponds respectively to 30% or 50% of the annual average professional earnings received during the 3 best years out of the 7 years preceding the disability.

 2. The additional disability allowance